-They are the type of person you want to hang out with.
+They are the type of people you want to hang out with.
 Unlike most of the pilots here, they are casual, almost normal in the sense that they could get along well with others.
-They seem to have a cool demeanor, and are sometimes laid back in most cases.
+They seem to have a cool demeanor and are sometimes laid back in most cases.
 Though well-humored, trying to get on their bad side is not a good idea.
 And like the rest of the pilots here, they are more than capable in combat.

 Who could forget the Shinigami Duo Maxwell from Gundam Wing?
-He is easy going but deadly in the cockpit.
+He is easygoing but deadly in the cockpit.
 Gundam 00 gave us the Lockon Stratos twins (Lyle and Neil Dylandy).
 They were the life of Celestial Being, until someone gave them a Gundam.

 4. The Weirdo

 Being a breeding ground for deranged pilots, we get one from the Wing series.
 Trowa Barton has the same murderous tendencies as Heero, but having no name and choosing to be a circus clown made him stranger.
-The Seed series seems to be producing its own brand of weirdoes, and Stella Loussier is an unbalanced example.
+The SEED series seems to be producing its own brand of weirdoes, and Stella Loussier is an unbalanced example.
 And lastly, we have Allellujah Haptism, the pilot with dual personalities from Gundam 00.

 5. Char Aznable

-They could be honourable, fierce, manipulative, obsessive, or anything else depending on the story.
+They can be honourable, fierce, manipulative, obsessive, or anything else depending on the story.
 Listing down all the characters would eat up most of the space here as they are basically are part of series themselves.

 6. The Mass Murderer

 Mobile suits are weapons of war, so you can expect total annihilation when they are around.
-And when these weapons fall in the wrong hands, we got a genocide waiting to happen.
+And when these weapons fall in the wrong hands, we get a genocide waiting to happen.
 Unfortunately, the Gundam world is home to people who take pleasure in killing.
-They could range from a vengeful orphan to a terrorist leader.
+They range from a vengeful orphan to a terrorist leader.

 As expected, the Wing series has an entry.
-Quatre Raberba Winner started as a kind hearted soul who ended up blowing up space colonies after seeing his father get murdered.
+Quatre Raberba Winner started as a kind-hearted soul who ended up blowing up space colonies after seeing his father get murdered.
 Ali al-Saachez also qualifies as a certified maniac, having burned a country with his Gundam.